renjithg09/file_parser/README.md

 imported_files:
 imported_datetime, filename, total_rowcount, imported_rowcount will be inserted while importhing above data for tracking purpose/

-## Running the tests
+## File/Folder details:

+requirements.txt : It consists, packages to be pip installed.

 tablecreate.py : In this python file, we are creating tables (if already not exist) on database fileparser.We are keeping our PostgreSQL queries into a dictionary named"TABLES={}"
 By using for loop we are executing the queries into database for creating table.

-importcsv.py: In this python file, we are importing required data from CSV files to call_log table.
+importcsv.py : In this python file, we are importing required data from CSV files to call_log table.
 Also insert the imported file information  into imported_files table for tracking purpose.

-steps are below.
+docker-compose.yml : environement variable and connection to postgres db.

+dockerfile : build and run the required steps/file.

+results_screenshots : It consists, test resullts screen shots

+data: csv files are present in this folder.

+README.md : describes the whole project.

+image_csv.png : image to display in README.md

+## Running the tests:

 1. Get all csv files from the folder.
 3. Connect to the db by using connection string URI from the environement variable.